lorcan2440/lorcan2440.github.io/content/post/weak_acids_and_bases/index.md

 where $ c_0 = 0.1, \ K_a = 3.9811 \times 10^{-16} \ \textrm{and} \ K_w = 1.0 \times 10^{-14} $, with all units in molar.

-What we have derived is sometimes called the [Charlot equation](https://en.wikipedia.org/wiki/Charlot_equation).
+What we have derived is a simplified form of what is sometimes called the [Charlot equation](https://en.wikipedia.org/wiki/Charlot_equation).
 As a cubic equation, it is tough to solve algebraically.
 We can solve it numerically instead to get three possible roots:

 $$ [H^+] = 1.00199 \times 10^{-7}, \ \ -3.9652 \times 10^{-16}, \ \ -1.00199 \times 10^{-7} $$